Reaching Out Can Make You Feel Better

 Luckily, there are things nearly everyone can do to help fight that lonely feeling.
 Try these tips:

-• Spend some time outdoors.
-Sunlight and fresh air are mood boosters.
-Take a walk, soak up some rays.
+• Spend time outdoors.
+Get a healthy dose of sunlight and fresh air.
+Take a walk, soak up some rays for a mood boost.

-Sources: Loneliness and Social Isolation Linked to Serious Health Conditions, Centers for Disease Control and Prevention, leaving site icon 2022; Associations Between Time Spent Using Social Media and Internalizing and Externalizing Problems Among U.S. Youth, leaving site icon JAMA Psychiatry, 2019; Social Isolation, Loneliness in Older People Pose Health Risks, leaving site icon National Institute on Aging, 2019; Loneliness and Health: National Poll on Healthy Aging, leaving site icon Institute for Healthcare Policy and Innovation, University of Michigan, 2022.
+Sources: Loneliness and Social Isolation Linked to Serious Health Conditions, Centers for Disease Control and Prevention, leaving site icon 2021; What Doctors Wish Patients Knew About Loneliness and Health, leaving site icon American Medical Association, 2023; Associations Between Time Spent Using Social Media and Internalizing and Externalizing Problems Among U.S. Youth, leaving site icon JAMA Psychiatry, 2019; Social Isolation, Loneliness in Older People Pose Health Risks, leaving site icon National Institute on Aging, 2019; Loneliness and Health: National Poll on Healthy Aging, leaving site icon Institute for Healthcare Policy and Innovation, University of Michigan, 2019